A reader asks,

 Careful writers will continue to scrutinize their use of “try and” in formal contexts, but they can still feel free in conversation and dialogue to follow Fowler’s advice about using it “when it comes natural.”

-26 Responses to “Try to vs. Try and”
+39 thoughts on “Try to vs. Try and”

 “But is there, as our reader asks, a difference between such wordings as, “Try and stop complaining” and “Try to stop complaining”?”